RCM++: Reliability Centered Maintenance (RCM) Software

 RCM++ provides a flexible and intuitive interface for defining your system configuration and recording the functional failure analysis.
 The software tool includes configurable equipment selection, failure effect categorization and maintenance task selection capabilities.
 RCM++ also provides simulation-based calculations that can be used to compare the costs of potential maintenance strategies and a calculator to estimate the optimum maintenance interval for preventive repairs/replacements.

-With the release of Version 8, RCM++ analyses are stored in a centralized database that supports simultaneous access by multiple users and shares relevant reliability information between Synthesis-enabled software tools.
+With integration into the Synthesis Platform, analyses are now stored in a centralized database that supports simultaneous access by multiple users and shares relevant reliability information between Synthesis-enabled software tools.
 For enterprise-level repositories, both Microsoft SQL Server® and Oracle® are supported.

 ReliaSoft offers a three-day training course that presents an overview of the fundamental techniques/procedures of reliability centered maintenance analysis (RCM analysis), with hands-on training in the use of the RCM++ software for data management and reporting.